mohamedhayibor/ideas4Free/README.md

 #### 50. 3d printer that prints your everyday items (clothes, shoes, phone, watch, hats...).
 Designers might sell unique designs (economies of scale).

+#### 51. Create a platform for cross-disciplinary crash courses.
+In this era, people will be switching from different domains at least 4.
+An example would a software engineer wanting to transition to electrical engineer to get a leverage from both field to build something.
+The crash courses could be designed in a way that they could be done in a week.
+"Learning designed for adults"

 # Final thought
 I will be more than happy if you implement any of them and make billions or just for fun.